mercadopago/devsite-docs/guides/manage-account/account/chargebacks.en.md

 ### Detail all payment data

 For enhanced validation of payment security, send us as much information as possible when creating the payment.
-For example, if you send us information about the buyer, we can detect if that buyer made any suspicious payment some other time and prevent it.
+For example, if you send us information about the buyer, we can detect if that buyer made any suspicious payments before and prevent it.
 Find more information about each attribute in [API References](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments/post).

 ### Return suspicious payments